 TGaz Editor: Modify the following paragraphs starting on page 160, line 1 as follows:

-The RSTA that sends the Ranging NDP Announcement frame shall set the Offset subfield in the STA Info field corresponding to the ISTA in the Ranging NDP Announcement frame to values meeting the Equation (11-aa):
+The RSTA that sends the Ranging NDP Announcement frame shall set the Offset subfield in the STA Info field corresponding to the ISTA in the Ranging NDP Announcement frame to values meeting the Equations (11-aa) and (11-ab):

-Offset j € MinOffset + N_LTF j € MinOffset x Rep j € MinOffset ≤ Offset i < ∑ N_LTFk x Repk
+Offseti ≤k∈MaxOffsetiN_LTFk×Repk

-k € MaxOffset (11-aa)
+(11-aa)

+Offseti≥Offsetj+N_LTFj×Repj,∀j∈MinOffseti

+(11-ab)

 where

-Offsetn represents the Offset subfield value of nth STA Info field in the Ranging NDP Announcement frame.
+Offsetn : represents the Offset subfield value of nth STA Info field in the Ranging NDP Announcement frame.

-N_LTFn represents the number of HE-LTF symbols required for the R2I N_STS subfield value plus 1 space-time streams of nth STA Info field in the Ranging NDP Announcement frame.
+N_LTFn : represents the number of HE-LTF symbols, the R2I N_STS subfield value plus 1 of nth STA Info field in the Ranging NDP Announcement frame.

-Repn represents the R2I Rep subfield value plus 1 of nth STA Info field in the Ranging NDP Announcement frame.
+Repn : represents the R2I Rep subfield value plus 1 of nth STA Info field in the Ranging NDP Announcement frame.

-MinOffset represents the set of indexes of the STA Info fields of which the Offset subfield values are less than the Offset subfield value of ith STA Info field in the Ranging NDP Announcement frame.
+MinOffseti : represents the set of indexes of the STA Info fields of which the Offset subfield values are less than the Offset subfield value of ith STA Info field in the Ranging NDP Announcement frame.

-MaxOffset represents the set of indexes of all STA Info fields excluding ith STA Info field.
+MaxOffseti : represents the set of indexes of all STA Info fields excluding ith STA Info field.